Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Methodology

 \subsection{Details}

-\paragraph {\textbf{Stego generation process.}} It is composed of the ``CP generation" ($PG$) and ``Embedding" ($Em$) modules.
+\paragraph {\textbf{Stego generation process}} It is composed of the ``CP (conditional probability) generation'' ($CPG$) and ``Embedding'' ($Em$) modules.
 The process formulas are as follows:

-where, $I$ and $\mathbf{P}$ are the index sequence of a given text and the CP distribution of the next token, $\mathbf{P} = \left[{p_1}, \cdots, {p_v}\right]$, ${p_v}$ is the CP of the $v$-th token in the vocab. ``$LM( \cdot )$" is the CP calculation process. ``$DAI( \cdot )$" is the dynamically allocated interval process. ``$BC( \cdot )$" is the build candidate pool process. ``$\text{locate}\; \{a \;\text{in}\; \circ\}\Rightarrow i $" means that $i$ is the next token determined by $a$. ``$\text{match}\; \{i(R_{begin})\; \text{and}\; i(R_{end})\}$" is the same prefix that matches the beginning and end of $i$'s range.
+where, $I$ and $\mathbf{P}$ are the index sequence of a given text and the CP distribution of the next token, $\mathbf{P} = \left[{p_1}, \cdots, {p_v}\right]$, ${p_v}$ is the CP of the $v$-th token in the vocab. ``$LM( \cdot )$'' is the CP calculation process. ``$DAI( \cdot )$'' is the dynamically allocated interval process. ``$BC( \cdot )$'' is the build candidate pool process. ``$\text{locate}\; \{a \;\text{in}\; \circ\}\Rightarrow i $'' means that $i$ is the next token determined by $a$. ``$\text{match}\; \{i(R_{begin})\; \text{and}\; i(R_{end})\}$'' is the same prefix that matches the beginning and end of $i$'s range.

-\paragraph {\textbf{CP generation module.}} The input is the instruction or the instruction with part of the subsequent token generated, and the output is the CP distribution $\mathbf{P}$ of the next token.
+\paragraph {\textbf{CP generation module}} The input is the instruction or the instruction with part of the subsequent token generated, and the output is the CP distribution $\mathbf{P}$ of the next token.

-\paragraph {\textbf{Embedding module.}} To ensure that the embedding does not excessively affect the quality of the generated stegos.
+\paragraph {\textbf{Embedding module}} To ensure that the embedding does not excessively affect the stego quality.
 In our work, low-CP tokens should not be added to the candidate pool.
 We sort and intercept the first \textit{top\_k} tokens with higher CPs to build the candidate pool.
 The $\mathbf{P}$ normalization $\mathbf{P}'=[{p'_1}, \cdots, {p'_{top\_k}}]$ of tokens in candidate pool is:

 Then, the $\alpha$-bit secret bitstream is read to determine the total number ($2^\alpha-1$) of intervals.
 The different numbers of consecutive codings are allocated to tokens in the candidate pool.
 Intuitively, the allocated relationship between $\mathbf{P}'$ and the number of allocated codings $\mathbf{N}=\left[{n_1}, \cdots, {n_{top\_k}}\right]$ can be linear, the linear function is: